Keki Adhikari

-Keki Adhikari (केकी अधिकारी; born 17 December 1989) is a Nepalese film actress.
+Keki Adhikari (केकी अधिकारी; /ne/; born 17 December 1989) is a Nepalese actress.
+A prolific screen actor, she has featured in a wide range of films and television series across multiple genres.
+One of the highest-paid actress in Nepal and has received numerous accolades, including three Kamana Film Awards.

 She has appeared in music videos, television commercials, print ads and Nepali movies.
 She started off her career featuring in music videos before she made her acting debut with Swor opposite Raj Ballav Koirala.
 She subsequently earned wide recognition for her performances in I Am Sorry, Masan, Mayako Barima, Mahasus, Biteka Pal and Mero Best Friend.
 She recently made her debut in theater with historical play Chaarumati.

 Personal life

-Adhikari married her Indian boyfriend, Rohit Tiwari, on 21 April 2022.
+Adhikari married her boyfriend, Rohit Tiwari, on 21 April 2022.

 Education

 Keki Adhikari has graduated with an MBA degree in human resources management from Presidential Business School in Thapagau, Baneshwor, Kathmandu, in 2016.
 She had done her bachelor's degree in business in 2013 from Tribhuvan University.
 She did her Bachelor in Information Management (BIM) from Prime College.